data quality issues

 Missed Sales, Lost Growth

 Imagine missing out on a high-value customer because their contact info was wrong, or sending offers to the wrong people who aren’t interested.
-These aren’t just sales you didn’t make—these are long-term relationships lost before they even had a chance.
-Bad data doesn’t just kill leads—it shuts the door on potential growth, and you may not even realize it until it’s too late.
+More than sales lost, it’s about the customers who never even had a chance to convert.

 Lost Trust with Customers